alexisr91/Wordguessr/README.md

 - User can reload the page
 - When user reload the page, the number of tries is reset
 - Get Request with the getmapping annotation when you enter the parameter
-- User is now restricted to a single character
+- The user is now restricted to a single character
-- User is now restriced to only enter lower case characters and nothing else
+- the user is now restriced to only enter lower case characters and nothing else
+- the user can't enter a blank character, he/she will have a restriction mission
 - A modal is displayed when the game is over
+- The modal has to be closed